-- (1) Click Draw Area and drag the mouse on the live video image to draw a motion detection area. - (2) Click Stop Drawing to finish drawing.
+(1) Click Draw Area and drag the mouse on the live video image to draw a motion

+detection area.

+(2) Click Stop Drawing to finish drawing.

+NOT

-- You can draw up to 8 motion detection areas on the same image. - (3) Move the slider Sensitivity to set the sensitivity of the detection.
+You can click Clear All to clear all of the areas.

+(3) Move the slider Sensitivity 0 to set the

+sensitivity of the detection.

-Expert
+• Expert